Outline for this course- RH124

 7.Monitor and manage Linux processes

-Obtain information about the system, and control processes running onit.
-8.Control services and daemons
+Obtain information about the system, and control processes running on it.

-Control and monitor network services and system daemons using systemd9.Configure and secure OpenSSH service
+Control and monitor network services and system daemons using system

 Access and provide access to the command line on remote systems securelyusing OpenSSH